villeava/IoTTicket-PythonLibrary/README.md

 ## System requirements

 This Python library required Python 3 installed in your system.
+Lastest version of Python could be downloaded from: https://www.python.org/downloads/ When Python installation file is downloaded, It could be installed into the system like normal program

 ## Getting started
 1. This Python library required Python 3 installed in your system.
 2. Create your own IoT-Ticket account at https://www.iot-ticket.com/ (Request an invitation)
 3. Wait for the account activation email
-4. When Python installation file is downloaded, It could be installed into the system like normal program
+4. Download library from github.
+5. Extract the Zip file, copy iotticket folder and paste it to your Python directory (Example: "C:\Users\your_username\AppData\Local\Programs\Python\Python35-32").
+6. Start using the library in your application.

 ### Using the library